 The main idea is to check for areas where air can draft in or out.
 You want to check the foundation, walls, siding, chimney, the attic, caulking, weather-stripping, window and door frames, and even small openings or cracks such as cable lines or outlets or laundry vents.
 In old homes, maybe even mail slots or laundry chutes could be letting energy be wasted.

-From our guide to energy audits, the components and categories of a full energy audit are:
+From our guide to energy audits, here are the components of a full energy audit.

 Install a smart thermostat and other smart devices

-Smart thermostats, along with smart dishwashers, smart TVs, smart vacuums, might be good adds for energy efficiency and easier everyday life.
-Thermostats can be the biggest energy bill saver as it will help you run heating and cooling in the most efficient way.
+Smart thermostats, along with smart dishwashers, smart TVs, and smart vacuums, might be good additions for energy efficiency and easier everyday life.
+Thermostats can be a big energy bill saver as it will help you run heating and cooling in the most efficient way.

 Smart plugs and vampire energy

-If you don’t want new thermostats or devices, or to rely on the AI, you can use smart plugs on devices to turn them on or off with an app, or monitor the electricity usage.
+Smart plugs on devices allow you to turn them on or off with an app, or monitor the electricity usage.
 Safety, say turning off an iron or the stove, is another positive to smart plugs.

 With smart plugs, it may be simpler to control or program everything to shut down and not use vampire energy when no one’s home or everyone’s asleep.